Credit Card Icon

 Schedule Regular Comprehensive Eye Exams

-After your cataract operation, we understand how important it is for you to have regular, thorough eye examinations at Northwest Eye.
+After your financial assistance and insurance verification, we understand how important it is for you to have regular, thorough eye examinations at Northwest Eye.
 These appointments are vital for tracking your progress and ensuring your eyes are healing correctly.
 Here’s what to keep in mind:

 • Initial Follow-Up: It’s common to feel anxious after surgery, so typically, you should have a follow-up appointment within a day or two.
 This visit allows us to assess your healing and check for any symptoms, such as blurred vision, which can indicate complications.